 Smoking Meat

+The first methods of food preservation were salting, drying, and smoking, although smoking was basically drying meat with smoke since moisture removal and not applying smoke preserved the meat.
+The meats were either suspended high above a smoldering fire or kept next to it.
 Smoking meat is exactly what the name implies: flavoring meat with smoke.
-Using any kind of improvised device will do the job as long as the smokehouse is made from environmentally safe material.
-As long as smoke contacts the meat surface it will impart its flavor to the meat.
+Using any kind of improvised device does the job as long as the smokehouse is made from environmentally safe material.
+As long as smoke contacts the meat surface, it will impart its flavor to the meat.
 The strength of the flavor depends mainly on the time and density of the smoke.
 Smoked meats are usually eaten cold at a later date.
-Many great recipes require that smoked products hang for a designated time to lose more weight to become drier.
+Many great recipes require that smoked products hang for a designated time to lose more weight and become drier.
 It is only then that they are ready for consumption.

 Smoked meats